Everything Icelandic

 There were many hardships, as we know, but the Icelanders more than survived, they thrived.
 In those early years, learning from indigenous people how to fish through ice was essential for food, but later it became the basis of an international commercial fishing industry on Lake Manitoba.
 This is just one story of the success of Icelanders in this country.
 This year as we celebrate the 150 years of Icelandic heritage in Canada, the INLNA invites us to take a pause on Truth and Reconciliation Day to recognize how the people who were here already helped our ancestors.
 In a sense we stand on their shoulders – most with names unknown but acts of kindness and generosity to be remembered.
 Ramsay’s story also reminds us of the cost of colonial encounter—not only in land, but in lives and culture.
 His generosity did not shield his family from the devastating impact of disease or displacement, yet his actions endure as a model of courage and grace in the face of great challenge and shine like a beacon into the future.

-The INLNA is pleased to be joined online a conversation led by distinguished guests Glenn Sigurdson C.M,K.C and Professor Niigaan Sinclair.
+The INLNA is pleased to be joined online a conversation led by distinguished guest Glenn Sigurdson C.M,K.C.

 In Conversation with Eliza REID